Vatican II, Ratzinger, and the Path to Dialogue

 Before Vatican II, the official Catholic position treated the Orthodox churches primarily as schismatics who had broken from the true Church and whose sacraments were valid but whose ecclesial status was gravely deficient.
 The Council transformed this posture at several key points.

-Unitatis Redintegratio (1964), the Decree on Ecumenism, stated that the separated Eastern churches “possess true sacraments, above all — by apostolic succession — the priesthood and the Eucharist, whereby they are still joined to us in closest intimacy.”
-This was a formal acknowledgment that the Orthodox Eucharist is genuinely the body and blood of Christ celebrated by genuinely ordained priests.
+The separated Eastern churches “possess true sacraments, above all — by apostolic succession — the priesthood and the Eucharist, whereby they are still joined to us in closest intimacy.”

 Orientalium Ecclesiarum (1964) declared that the variety of Eastern traditions “contributes to the adornment of the Church and enriches it” and that “this holy Council solemnly declares that the Churches of the East, as much as those of the West, have a full right and are in duty bound to rule themselves.”

-The practical consequence of Unitatis Redintegratio was significant for Catholic theology: it became impossible to maintain the pre-Vatican II position that the Orthodox were simply schismatics outside the Church with no genuine ecclesial standing.
+The practical consequence was significant: it became impossible to maintain the pre-Vatican II position that the Orthodox were simply schismatics outside the Church with no genuine ecclesial standing.
 The Council formally acknowledged that the Orthodox churches are churches in the proper sense, even if their communion with Rome is imperfect.

 Ratzinger’s Remarkable Concession